-While we acknowledge there are benefits to salary sacrifice for those with higher incomes, we also note that those with higher income are also likely to be able to take less advantage of the benefits of salary sacrifice sure to the concessional contribution caps.
-Therefore there is a greater benefit for individuals with lower incomes to actually increase their retirement savings through the use of salary sacrifice.
-This benefits the Government by decreasing reliance on the age pension in the long term and making retirees more self sufficient.
+While we acknowledge there are benefits to salary sacrifice for those with higher incomes, we also note that those with higher income are also likely to be able to take less advantage of the benefits of salary sacrifice due to the interaction of the Superannuation Guarantee and the concessional contribution cap.
+Indeed, often the benefit to individuals with lower incomes of combining a transition to retirement with the use of increased salary sacrifice is actually greater than for higher income earners.
+This benefits the Government by targeting tax concessions so as to decrease reliance on the age pension in the long term and make retirees more self-sufficient.

-The FPA recommends that the Government maintain the transition to retirement pension laws and encourage all consumers to seek advice around using this strategy to decrease the reliance of individuals on the age pension as they enter into retirement.
+The FPA recommends that the Government restore the transition to retirement pension laws and encourage all consumers to seek advice around using this strategy to decrease the reliance of individuals on the age pension as they enter into retirement.